chanzuckerberg/czi-prosemirror/README.md

 npm pack
 ```

-Now you will find a licit-0.0.1.tgz file in the licit directory.
+Now you will find a *licit-0.0.1.tgz* file in the licit directory.

-Add this .tgz file to your own angular project and install it using the below command:
+Add this *.tgz* file to your own angular project and install it using the below command:
 ```
 # At your angular working directory

 npm install ./licit-0.0.1.tgz
 ```
-In  windows machine , make sure to copy src contents of node_modules\prosemirror-tables to node_modules\prosemirror-tables\dist
+In  windows machine, make sure to copy *src* contents of *node_modules\prosemirror-tables* to *node_modules\prosemirror-tables\dist*

 **After this you can import licit component in your application like:**
 ```